-The course officially closes at 10 a.m., Thursday, 12/13.
-No work submitted after that time will be considered or graded.
+The course officially closes at 10 a.m., Thursday, 5/9.

 BIOGRAPHICAL SKETCH

 Sam Colvin received a bachelor's degree and a master's degree from WVU.
 He has taken postgraduate courses at Marshall.

 Sam has worked on environmental issues since the first Earth Day in 1970.
 He has been employed at the city, county and state levels in West Virginia.
 He was an Extension Agent for two years and the Community Development Director of Huntington for three years.
 He served as Executive Director of the WV Resource Recovery-Solid Waste Disposal Authority for eleven years.
 He was a market development representative for a major environmental company for one year.
 He has operated an environmental consulting business since 1990.